 |ATV/OHV Type||1 Hour|

 |RANGER or RAZOR||$110|

 Prices are per machine and includes sales tax and passengers.

 Turn your stay in the Bryce Canyon area into an adventure that you will not soon forget.
 See some of the most incredible scenery that is seen by very few.
 Guided ATV rides will take you through the ponderosa forest to the rim of Bryce Canyon National Park.
-We offer a 1/2 hour, 1-hour ride and a special 1-hour sunset ride.
+We offer a 1/2 hour and 1-hour ride.

 We provide: Helmets, goggles, ATV instruction and ATV.

 Please bring Bottled water, camera and scarf (for dust).

 What to wear: Long pants or blue jeans and closed-toed shoes.